-This is the most money you will be required to pay in a year for deductibles and co-insurance.
+This is the most money you will be required to pay in a year for deductibles, co-insurance and co-payments.
 It is a specific dollar amount that is part of the health insurance plan.
 After you’ve reached that amount, the insurance company may cover the cost of the rest of your covered medical expenses.

 After you have a medical service, the doctor or facility that provided that service will file a claim with your insurance company.
 A claim is a formal request asking for payment based on the terms of the insurance plan.
 Your insurance company will review the claim to make sure it is valid.
 If so, the appropriate amount will be paid out to the insured person or to the doctor or facility that filed the claim.

 Let’s say you develop a serious illness, need surgery, and a hospital stay.
 The costs of your covered medical expenses add up to $50,000.